-In my capacity as Assistant City Attorney for the City of Madison, Wisconsin, I have examined the Project Plan for Tax Incremental Finance District No. 42, City of Madison, Wisconsin, dated July 3, 2012.
-Based on this examination, I am of the opinion that the Project Plan is complete and complies with the provisions of Secs.
+In my capacity as Assistant City Attorney for the City of Madison, Wisconsin, I have examined the Amendment to the Project Plan for Tax Incremental Finance District No. 42 created on July 3, 2012 and proposed for amendment in 2022.
+Based on this examination, I am of the opinion that the Amended Project Plan is complete and complies with the provisions of Secs.
 66.1105(4)(f) and (h), Wis.
 Stats.